lambdam/mook/README.md

  :bar ...}

-;; Mook approach with state stores
-{:local-store {...}             ;; <- changes to local-store re-render only concerned UI parts :app-db <Datascript db value>} ;; <- changes to app-db re-render only concerned UI parts
+;; Mook approach with state stores {:my.app/local-store {...}             ;; <- changes to local-store re-render only concerned UI parts :my.app/app-db <Datascript db value>} ;; <- changes to app-db re-render only concerned UI parts
 ```

 This is an optimization meant to fire re-renders only by store.
 It is useful for
 complex Datascript queries that can be costly on every re-render.

-This optimization is variation around the "one source of thruth" concept since
+This optimization is a variation around the "one source of thruth" concept since
-every state store is held in one big hashmap with keys corresponding to the
-state store name.
+at every point in time, Mook can give an immutable hashmap of the state where keys
+are the names of the "sub-states".

 ### Setup